-In order to accomplish this, the director or designee will immediately arrange to interview the child and/or to have the child seen in consultation by a specialist knowledgeable about victimization issues and children's responses.
-The child may be accompanied by an adult of his/her choosing.
 Priority will be given to listening to the child and responding sympathetically and helpfully to his or her distress.
 An appropriate liaison will be undertaken with the child's family.
 It is expected as a matter of course that this process will involve a mental health consultant or physician, and it may involve members of the Center's Administrative Counsel and Attorney.
 Interviews will be conducted in such a way as to assure that confidential information will be protected.

-When a staff person learns of a situation of possible abuse or neglect, they should consult immediately with the director or her designee on the incident.
-Appropriate action should be taken to protect a child and to respond to the child's distress.
-The staff person will discuss the situation with the director or her designee, and the responsibility to make a case report will be reviewed immediately with the Center's physician or mental health consultant, and if appropriate, with the child's family (in the event the abuse or neglect appears to come from a family member, an approach to protecting the child will be defined and the family will be promptly notified on the Center's obligation to report).
-Where appropriate, the Center's attorney and the consultant on the care and protection of children will also be involved in these decisions.
+When a staff person learns of a situation of possible abuse or neglect, they should consult immediately with the director or other designee regarding the incident.
+Appropriate action should be taken to protect the child and to respond to the child's distress.
+Where appropriate, the Center's attorney will also be involved in these decisions.
 Scrupulous efforts will be made to protect the confidential nature of the information about the child and their family.

 If after the consultations described above, the director determines on behalf of the Center that a case report should be made, the director will make the report to DCF and EEC by immediate phone call, to be followed within 24 hours by a written "51A" report.
-Despite the guidelines and definitions and the DCF regulations, frequently it is not clear whether conduct reaches a level of reportable abuse and neglect.
+At times, it can be unclear whether conduct has reached a level of reportable abuse and neglect.
 In the event of disagreement between a staff member and the Center's administration, any party who believes that the incident rises to the threshold for making a case report must make the report.
-It is emphasized that this responsibility applies both to individuals and to the institution.

-Parental Rights: State Regulations
+Parent/Guardian Rights: State Regulations